ChallengeMeApp/backend/README.md

 # Welcome

-This is the backend for the ChallengeMe app.
+This is the backend for the Questophant app.

 # Getting Started